Blueman3612/Space-Math/TIMEBACK_IMPLEMENTATION.md

 - Correct/total questions
 - Time spent (active time only)
 - Stars earned
-- Metadata: CQPM, multiplier, idle time, etc.
+- Activity ID and name

 This data is sent to `PlaycademySdk.timeback.record_progress()` and appears in the Playcademy dashboard for analytics.
+Additional metrics (CQPM, multipliers, idle time) are logged locally but not sent to avoid API compatibility issues.

 ## Notes